webrecorder/pywb/README.md

 ### Creating CDX from WARCs

-If you have warc files without cdxs, the following steps can be taken to create the indexs
+If you have warc files without cdxs, the following steps can be taken to create the indexs.

-cdx indexs are a plain text file sorted format for the contents of one or more WARC/ARC files.
+cdx indexs are sorted plain text files indexing the contents of archival records in one or more WARC/ARC files.

+(The cdx_writer tool creates SURT ordered keys by default)

 pywb does not currently generate indexs automatically, but this may be added in the future.

 For production purposes, it is recommended that the cdx indexs be generated ahead of time.

 ** Note: these recommendations are subject to change as the external libraries are being cleaned up **